joshbolduc/vscode-story-explorer/README.md

 ### CSF and MDX only

-Only [Component Story Format](https://storybook.js.org/docs/react/api/csf) (CSF, using [hoisted CSF annotations](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#hoisted-csf-annotations)) and [MDX](https://storybook.js.org/docs/react/api/mdx) stories are supported.
+Only [Component Story Format](https://storybook.js.org/docs/react/api/csf) (CSF, using CSF 1.0 or [2.0 with hoisted CSF annotations](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#hoisted-csf-annotations)) and [MDX](https://storybook.js.org/docs/react/api/mdx) stories are supported.

 The legacy `storiesOf` API is not supported.